Prosumma/Guise/README.md

 Whenever we resolve `Service`, the `Database` parameter in its constructor will be located and resolved.

-This pattern is so common that Guise has a higher-order function, `auto`, that can handle up to 9 dependencies:
+This pattern is so common that Guise has a higher-order function, `auto`, that can handle any number of dependencies:

 ```swift
 container.register(lifetime: .singleton, factory: auto(Service.init))